 For this blog, we will post a joint review of each book we read for book club.
 We’ll also post the next book coming up in book club.
 So feel free to read along with us or use our book selections and questions in your own book club!

-Book: “Kindred” by Octavia Butler
+Book: “Parable of the Sower” by Octavia E. Butler

 Book Club Questions